 High-demand suburbs for context.
 Same methodology as the yield ranking above.
 Short-term rental yields are not shown because Boston prohibits investment-property short-term rentals; these premium neighborhoods are not a workaround.

-The premium suburbs yield less on long-term rental because buyers are paying a premium for things the rental market does not fully reward, including walkability to downtown, period architecture, school catchments, and the certainty of selling quickly when needed.
+The premium suburbs yield less on long-term lease because buyers are paying a premium for things the rental market does not fully reward, including walkability to downtown, period architecture, school catchments, and the certainty of selling quickly when needed.
 The Boston short-term rental ban applies equally to these prestigious addresses, so the usual escape valve (converting to short-term rental to lift gross income) is not available.
 That makes the appreciation thesis the entire investment case in premium Suffolk County.

 What the Yield Ranking Does Not Show